warengonzaga/bettergov/README.md

 # BetterGov.ph

-A community-led initiative to create a better Philippine national government website.
+A community-led initiative to create a better and usable Philippine national government website.

 ## Why We're Building This Project